 50 E. Huron St.

-Far more than a librarian's handbook, INFORMATION FOR EVERYDAY SURVIVAL (which was prepared by the Appalachian Adult Education Center under a grant from the U.S. Office of Education) is one of the best, most complete survival bibliographies on the market today.
+Far more than a librarian's handbook, Information for Everyday Survival: What You Need and Where to Get It (which was prepared by the Appalachian Adult Education Center under a grant from the U.S. Office of Education) is one of the best, most complete survival bibliographies on the market today.

-Chances are, you won't want to sit down and read INFORMATION FOR EVERYDAY SURVIVAL straight through from cover to cover.
+Chances are, you won't want to sit down and read Information for Everyday Survival straight through from cover to cover.
 We'd be willing to bet, though, that you'll find the chunky volume to be a superb reference book . . . one that all members of your family will consult over and over again.
-Single copies of INFORMATION FOR EVERYDAY SURVIVAL are available for $11 postpaid from the above address.
-(Send your check in care of the "Order Dept.")-KT
+Single copies of Information for Everyday Survival are available for $11 postpaid from the above address.
+(Send your check in care of the "Order Dept.")

 Star Route 3

 Steve Tibbetts and Zandy Clark formed the Alternative Waste Treatment Association early in 1917 for the purpose of studying-and disseminating information about-alternative waste disposal systems . . . ecologically sound, energy- and water-efficient on-site systems in particular.
 The Compost Toilet News is the Association's six-times-a-year "official organ".